 While most FI lessons are about an hour, I meet with new students for 90 minutes.
 This gives us ample time for an informal interview to orient us to your needs and goals, a one-hour FI lesson, a consultation about what you can expect from Feldenkrais, and discussion of possible courses of study.

-My regular Functional Integration availability is Mondays through Thursdays.
-During the school year, I also teach some Sunday mornings.
+My regular Functional Integration availability is Monday-Friday, with lessons available mostly in the middle of the da.
 To schedule lessons or learn more, contact me.